-When it comes to procuring a new website for your school or Multi Academy Trust (MAT) there’s a whole host of issues to consider.
+When it comes to procuring a new website for your school or Multi Academy Trust (MAT) there’s a whole host of considerations for you and your team to make.
 Our handy ‘How to’ guide is designed to help you avoid procurement pitfalls and maximise your online investment – and your budget.

 Get it right, and your new website will look visually stunning and support cost savings through streamlined, automated processes.
 It can also drive increased engagement with parents and key stakeholders, as well as attracting students, staff and alumni.